ntando-mv15/terraform-beginner-bootcamp-2023/README.md

 ### Linux Permissions

-In order to make our bash scripts executable, we beed to change linux permissions for the fix to be executable at user mode.
+In order to make our bash scripts executable, you need to change linux permissions for the fix to be executable at user mode.

 ```sh
 $ chmod u+x ./bin/install_cli_terraform.sh